 About the Energy Pathways Series

-Third, the regulatory climate for many industries is changing.
-The Trump administration has passed an unprecedented number of executive orders, many of which seek to cut or streamline regulations.
-The Environmental Protection Agency has proposed “the biggest deregulatory action in U.S. history,” potentially affecting rules for power plants, vehicles, and oil and gas operations.
+The regulatory climate for many industries is also changing under the Trump administration.
+The Environmental Protection Agency has proposed “the biggest deregulatory action in U.S. history,” potentially affecting rules for power plants, vehicles, and oil and gas operators.
 The combination of legislative action and regulatory changes will have wide-ranging implications for energy investments and competitiveness.

-To examine these changes, the Center for Energy and Environmental Systems Analysis (CEESA) has launched a new series called Energy Pathways: Washington Policy and the Evolving Energy System.
-This publication series will provide critical and timely policy insight on the near-term outlook for various energy sources.
-The first in this series analyzes the offshore wind industry.
-Future publications will cover solar energy, hydrogen, LNG, carbon capture and storage, and other energy sources and technologies.
+To examine these changes, the Center for Energy and Environmental Systems Analysis (CEESA) has launched a series called Energy Pathways: Washington Policy and the Evolving Energy System.

 Series Publications

-Look for a new Energy Pathways publication every week.
+Look for a new Energy Pathways publication every other week.

 We welcome your feedback on this series.